Aypak/shiny_server_rpi4/README.md

 ## Warnings
 This script is provided "as is" with no warranty of any kind.
 As such, users should read the script to ensure they are confident in its integrity.
-This has only be tested and is known to work with a fresh install of the Jun 6, 2014 v4.14 Raspbian OS (https://www.raspberrypi.org/downloads/raspbian/).
+This has been tested and is known to work with a fresh install of the Jun 6, 2014 v4.14 Raspbian OS (https://www.raspberrypi.org/downloads/raspbian/).